CMeeg/next-azure/README.md

 The Pipeline is now ready to run.
 It can be triggered by pushing commits to your repository.

-The [Initialisation script](#run-the-azure-initialisation-script) creates a config file named `.nextazure.json` that is used by other scripts in this repo (see the [Usage](#usage) section) and ensures that these scripts use the same options provided during initialisation - please commit this to your repo and push your changes.
+The [Initialisation script](#run-the-azure-initialisation-script) creates a config file named `.nextazure.json` that is used by other scripts in this repo (see the [Usage](#usage) section) and ensures that these scripts use the same options provided during initialisation - please commit this to your repo now and push your changes.

 > By default the pipeline will deploy your app into separate App Services for the `preview` and `production` environments - you may want to take a look at the [Usage section](#usage) before proceeding to see what other options there are, such as [using deployment slots](#use-a-deployment-slot-for-the-preview-environment), or [adding a custom domain and SSL](#add-custom-domain-name-and-ssl).